 - after removal of ovaries (surgical menopause)

-- after chemotherapy for cancer
+- after chemotherapy for treatment of cancer

-- after pelvic radiation therapy for cancer
+- after pelvic radiation therapy for treatment of cancer

-- after hormonal therapy for breast cancer
+- after hormonal therapy for treatment of breast cancer

 - pale, smooth, shiny vaginal lining